 In addition, Courtney explained, “We are always trying to find better ways or do things differently or integrate new ideas.
 But this is the easiest and safest way for all of the dogs.
 Plus, they have buddies on either side of them.
 They aren’t being chained up alone in a backyard.
 They can reach each other and play.”

 I think one of the most astonishing things that I hadn’t seen at other sled dog kennels before is the level of training that is done by Courtney and Brian.
 Not running training…but sit, shake, and potty training!

 They have a rotation of dogs in their cabin.
-The oldies are always inside and then 5 or 6 dogs that come into their home every day/night.
-This way they can potty train them, and also work on indoor cues and training.
+The oldies are always inside and then 5 or 6 dogs come into their home every day/night.
+This way they can potty train them and also work on indoor cues and training.
 The focused attention inside really translates to on-trail as they look to humans for ‘what’s next’ and want to please you.
-Every dog of theirs get one-on-one time; and that’s no small feat when you have 30 dogs!
+Every dog of theirs gets one-on-one time, and that’s no small feat when you have 30 dogs!

 Sled Dog Puppies

 They breed puppies every 4 years, and as luck would have it – 2021 was a breeding year!
 When we arrived, the 5 new puppies were 5 weeks old and about 22 lbs!
 Courtney and Brian create a gap in between litters and have a diversity of ages so that the dogs aren’t all retiring at once.